wp-plugins/my-custom-css/readme.txt

 With this plugin you can put custom css code without edit your theme and/or your plugins (really useful in case of any theme/plugin update).

-It contain also a syntax color and tab support for write a good css code.
+It contain also a Syntax (by <a href="http://codemirror.net/">CodeMirror</a>) color and tab support for write a good css code.

 You can see in action (source code) here: http://vegamami.altervista.org/ :)